adamShimi/Netwire5-shmup-prototype/README.md

 Configuration
 -------------

-By writing in the configMinimumViableProduct file, you can modify ennemies in the game.
+By creating the configMinimumViableProduct file using the model given by exampleConfigMinimumViableProduct, you can modify ennemies in the game.
 Comments lines in it must be preceded by --

 Soon-to-be-features